Mexico Digital Nomad Visa

 Immigration to the constitutional republic of North America seemed unrealistic not long ago.
 But over the past three years, much has changed in the country and the world.
 Compatriots are striving to move to the land of tequila and sun and work remotely.
 The location has become a popular migration route for nomadic people.
 Annually, it welcomes 1.1 million expats, 700,000 of whom are Americans.
 As of early 2024, Mexico ranked 14th in the World Digital Nomad Index with a score of 3.15.

-For its loyal political and tax laws, affordable housing rent, consumer basket, and proximity to the U.S.
+Mexico is chosen for its loyal political and tax laws, affordable housing rent, consumer basket, and proximity to the U.S.

 The authorities are interested in developing the digital technology sector, intellectual exchange, and create favorable working conditions.
 In Merida, Mexico City, Tulum, and other major cities, infrastructure with high-speed internet has been established.
 Numerous digital nomad communities help integrate into the business environment and establish working connections.